DBD Iron Condor Strategy

 What is the breakeven for a DBD iron condor?

-The breakeven for the DBD iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the DBD iron condor priced on this page is roughly $66.35 and $78.65 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current DBD market-implied 1-standard-deviation expected move is approximately 9.75%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The DBD market-implied 1-standard-deviation expected move in the same options snapshot is approximately 10.12%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 When should you consider a iron condor on DBD?